 In case you missed it, I’m doing “Famous Musician Week”, where I’m sharing my little stories of when I have met some pretty talented (famous) musicians.
 So far, I’ve told you about my run-ins with singer Josh Groban, and violinist Joshua Bell.
 Today I have another violinist for you.
 Itzhak Perlman.

 Some of you youngins might not know who he is.
 He is possibly one of the biggest Classical music world superstars that has ever lived.
 He performed for Pres.
 Obama’s inauguration, Pres.
 Clinton awarded him “National Medal of the Arts”, and he’s performed for kings and queens.
 He possesses 4 Emmy Awards and 15 Grammies.
 Yes, 15!
 He runs the Perlman School each summer and also holds a founding chair at Julliard.
 Aside from this, he tours the world throughout the year performing beautiful music with various symphony orchestras.

-Personally, I grew up knowing his music not only on the various CD’s that my mother owned, but also because he was the violinist who played the soundtrack for the classic movie “Fiddler On the Roof”.
-And when I was learning the play the violin as a child, my mom (who was my teacher) would always tell me these wonderful things about Itzhak Perlman.
+Personally, I grew up knowing his music not only on the various CD’s that my mother owned, but also because when I was learning the play the violin as a child, my mom (who was my teacher) would always tell me these wonderful things about Itzhak Perlman.
 She deemed him the “greatest violinist that ever lived”.
 And so of course that is what I grew up thinking as well.